ECHibiki/Kissu-Feedback-and-Forms/README.md

      - Display of all forms in a select list
      - Selection of list leads to a display of all responses
      - Allows for deleting a form or getting all responses
+     - Allows for edits of forms
      - A form can be viewed on it's own
      - Each response is a dropdown and expanding will render the given one
      - Allows for deleting a response
      - A response can be viewed on it's own
+3. Mod form edits
+     - Form behaves similar to form creation but with a pre-initialized input
+     - Old data will remain on already submitted forms, but viewing missing new data should should a NULL
-3. Mod form creation
+4. Mod form creation
      - Verify no empty data is being sent
-4. User form display and submission
+5. User form display and submission
      - Past history with given form
      - Shouldn't be done by JS
      - rather JS adds to the form